actions-marketplace-validations/stephanebruckert_approvals-gatekeeper-action/README.md

-# GitHub Action: dismiss code reviews from users not in list
+# GitHub Action: approvals gatekeeper

 Github doesn't differentiate between reviewers from one group or the other.
 A review is a review.
 This action allows rejecting approvals from users that are not in your list.